The era of Gesture Liberalism is at hand.

 We could carve that on his tombstone.
 Burnish it in the peach fuzz on his ass.
-Alternatively this: “Caligula Wore a Bow Tie.”
+Alternatively this: “Caligula Wears a Bow Tie.”

 Americans who exercise consumer sovereignty wherever Barack Obama still tolerates it are constantly disappointing him.
 For generations they persisted in buying what he calls “substandard” policies from what he calls “bad apple” health insurers.
 They stopped only when he forced them to stop — when he rescued them from their ignorance by banning their benighted preferences.

 Last year all you could afford was a $10,000-deductible insurance policy.
 When you bought it, that was an expression of your “sovereignty.”
 Freedumb!
 This year, for the same price, a $1500-deductible policy became available.
 And this was your undoing, I take it.
 The second policy equals bad, somehow.
 Or is George Will a blockhead?

 Have consumers thanked him for trying to wean them from their desire to drive large, useful, comfortable, safe vehicles that he thinks threaten their habitat, Earth?